micmejia/bible-dump/AMPC/John/John 3.md

-So they came to John and reported to him, Rabbi, the Man Who was with you on the other side of the Jordan [[^e]at the Jordan crossing]--and to Whom you yourself have borne testimony--notice, here He is baptizing too, and everybody is flocking to Him!
+So they came to John and reported to him, Rabbi, the Man Who was with you on the other side of the Jordan [at the Jordan crossing]--and to Whom you yourself have borne testimony--notice, here He is baptizing too, and everybody is flocking to Him!